ManyDogsProject/manydogsproject.github.io/contact.md

 For information or inquiries that aren't covered by the [ManyDogs 1](/md1) resources, or if you are from the media, please [email](mailto:manydogsproject@gmail.com) the ManyDogs project coordinators.

-Follow us on Twitter for updates!
+Follow us on [Twitter](https://twitter.com/ManyDogsProject) or join our [GoogleGroup](https://groups.google.com/u/2/g/manydogs) for updates!